 - Challenges participants to move beyond their comfort zones, recognizing broader contexts and opportunities for personal growth.

 - Empowers leadership based on individual styles, self-awareness, and authenticity rather than “one right way” of leadership.

-- Creates a strong cohort of leaders and enduring professional relationships within a global network of close to 1600 alumni.
+- Creates a strong cohort of leaders and enduring professional relationships within a global network of over 1,700 alumni.